eirikt/default-webapp-heroku/README.md

 When developing, the Appcache is, and always should be - [deactivated](https://github.com/eirikt/default-webapp-heroku/commit/ab0731848132751966161f32922b78cdb59760b8)!

 _Tell your client that their webapp works even without an Internet connection! (buzzwords: "offline first", "occasionally connected")_

+...

+### v0.5: Server push
+[HTTP server push techniques](serverpush) makes connected clients possible, with instant synchronized state shared among all clients.
+(One could argue that HTTP server push is the foundation of _Web 2.5_, after Web 1.0 (request/response), and Web 2.0 (AJAX).)
+With server push you can achieve really smooth user experiences for web applications, with a limited increase in network round-trips and less bloated code than would have been the case if we were to implement this using regular web technologies.

+The move from the stateless request/response-oriented HTTP towards server push technologies, like [WebSocket][websocket], are questioned by many.
+It is argued that this is yet another road into yet another remote procedure call (RPC) paradigm that has failed numerous times, and will do so again.
+My take on it is to use server push strictly as a supplement to HTTP, not replacing HTTP when it comes to service calls.